 Lavonte David, LB The longtime Bucs captain waited nine seasons to play in the postseason.
 David's Super Bowl ring -- which was won at Raymond James Stadium and features the field under a top that opens -- represents more than the fulfillment of a lifelong dream.
 It's a reminder of some of his final memories with his father, Edward Nelson, who died of liver cancer in June 2021.
 "That was really tough for me," said David, whose mother, Lynette David, died in 2016.
 "Everything was so high, and then all a sudden, life just turned around.
 The good thing is, he loved watching me play football.
 He was there for me every step of the way since I was in Little League, at every game and at every practice.
 My joy is coming out here, knowing he helped me get to this point."
 As soon as the confetti started to fall, David said, 'Where's my daddy at?'
 The two shared a long embrace.
 "I just wanted to enjoy that moment with him."

 Super Bowl LVI 2021: Los Angeles Rams

-Van Jefferson, WR The night the Rams won the Super Bowl was special for wide receiver Van Jefferson not only because of what he and his team accomplished on their home field, but what happened after the game.
-During Super Bowl LVI, Jefferson's wife Samaria went into labor at SoFi Stadium, something Jefferson didn't know until after the Rams had won.
+Van Jefferson, WR The night the Rams won the Super Bowl was special for wide receiver Van Jefferson because of not only what he and his team accomplished on their home field, but also what happened after the game.
+During Super Bowl LVI, Jefferson's wife, Samaria, went into labor at SoFi Stadium, something Jefferson didn't know until after the Rams had won.
 On his way to the hospital, Jefferson watched over FaceTime as Samaria gave birth to their son, Champ.
 Jefferson said his Super Bowl ring is even more meaningful because of his son's birth.
 "When I look at it, I think of my son, and I think of us winning," he said.